 Indigenous Education Specialist

 Josh Morin is a youth leader within the Métis Nation.
 Born and raised in the Edmonton Area.
 Josh has dedicated the past 5 years to provide Indigenous led workshops to community members such as Moccasin Making, Finger weaving and Michif language classes as well as running the day to day operations at Michif Cultural Connections the Métis Cultural Centre in St. Albert.
 Josh is also the grandson of honourable Senator Thelma Chalifoux, the first Indigenous woman appointed to the Canadian Senate.
 His family has long historical roots in St. Albert and Lac St Anne dating back to the communities earliest iterations and are very proud of their strong Métis culture and history they carry in Treaty 6 territory and the Métis homeland.
 Currently Josh sits as an active member on Pearson’s Publishing Canada Indigenous Advisory Circle and is the newest team member to join CFRAC as the Indigenous Education Specialist

 Merna Rachid, BA

-Merna is a recent graduate of the University of Alberta with a degree in French Language & Literature with specialization in Romance Languages and Translation Studies.
+Merna graduated from the University of Alberta with a degree in French Language & Literature with specialization in Romance Languages and Translation Studies.
 She has been actively working in the Edmonton non-profit sector for over five years, as well as several human rights organizations in the Middle East and internationally.
 Her work emphasizes post-colonial education, international human rights, and the societal effects of orientalism.
-Merna joined the CFRAC team as the Communications and Administrative Assistant and is now our Executive Assistant.
+Merna joined the CFRAC team as the Operations Coordinator.
 She is passionate about educating communities on CFRAC’s mission and creating spaces to raise awareness and open discussions about systemic racism and oppression.

 Mansoureh Modarres BA, MA, PhD